kds-github/image_cataloger/README.md

 - End Year: Ending year of the catalog.
 (YYYY)
 - Catalog Path: This is the location of the `image_catalog` directory.
 - Search Path: Search path for locating image files.
 Recommendation: Use the current user's home directory with FORWARD slashes like “C:/Users/your_account/”.
-- Ignore File: This is the location of a CSV file that contains a list of directories to ignore when the app searches for files.
+- Ignore File: This is the location of a CSV text file that contains a list of directories to ignore when the app searches for files.
 The default values are:

     ***C:/Users/your_account/Downloads/***\
     ***C:/Users/your_account/AppData/***